jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Before you start, it's good to know who are your users, and how they use your website, in order to take informed decisions later.
 The important things from performance aspect are for example:

 - % of users on mobile vs desktop browsers,
-- split of audience by browser engine: Chrome-like, Safari, Firefox, Edge, IE
+- split of audience by browser engine: Chrome-like, Safari, Firefox, Edge, IE,
 - split of audience by country.

 Very likely you're already using analytics tool that can answer those questions.
 Take some time to analyze this data and **write it down somewhere**, including the analysis date, so it's easily accessible when you need it, and available for re-evaluation and comparison in a few months.